taylorsilva/concourse-tutorial/section-01/ReadMe.md

 To recap what we did:

 1. Created a `time` resource called `every-minute` that emits a new version object every minute
-2. Connected the `every-minute` resource to our `hello-world` job by adding a `get` step to our job's plan
+1. Connected the `every-minute` resource to our `hello-world` job by adding a `get` step to our job's plan

 That's it for our `hello-world-pipeline`.
-You should have a basic idea of how jobs and resources work together to automatically run "things".
+You should have a basic idea of how jobs and resources work together to automatically run stuff in Concourse.
 The following sections will dig into each of these concepts with more detail and also show you best practices for structuring your pipeline's code within your existing codebase.